Table of Contents

 The most compelling motivation happens when you praise (and reward) your employees for doing a stellar job.
-Recognizing individuals and teams for a job well done serves 3 purposes - drives employee motivation, works as positive reinforcement, and improves the overall employee experience.
+Recognizing individuals and teams for a job well done serves three purposes - it drives employee motivation, works as positive reinforcement, and improves the overall employee experience.

 What is positive reinforcement?

 Positive reinforcement is a psychological phrase that involves recognizing and rewarding desirable actions to encourage employees to keep performing those actions.

-With the right types of positive reinforcement, organizations can create a work environment where employees survive and thrive, which leads to tangible benefits in the form of increased productivity and positivity.
+With suitable types of positive reinforcement, organizations can create a work environment where employees survive and thrive, which leads to tangible benefits in the form of increased productivity and positivity.

 The notion of the concept first came about from the behavioral school of psychology and is based on B.F.
 Skinner’s theory of operant conditioning in the early 20th century.
 He created a “Skinner box” where he objectively recorded a rat’s behavior in a specific time frame.

-The animal was rewarded or punished for indulging in certain behaviors, such as lever pressing (a positive action that would give the rat a pellet to nibble on).
+The animal was rewarded for indulging in certain behaviors, such as lever pressing (a positive action that would give the rat a pellet to nibble on).

 This theory focuses on two types of behavioral reinforcement, positive and negative.
-Positive reinforcement as a reward for a specific action will lead to a repetition of that action.
+Positive reinforcement as a reward for a specific action will lead to repetition.
 In contrast, the absence of such reinforcement means that the behavior is less likely to be repeated regularly.

 Types of reinforcement at the workplace

 Today, elementary psychology defines four types of reinforcement at the workplace.
 They include:

-- Hygiene: This includes factors like security, health insurance, competitive salary, efficient supervisors, and other expected standards.
+➡ Hygiene: This includes security, health insurance, competitive salary, efficient supervisors, and other expected standards.

-Although this concept may seem new for many entrepreneurs, it would be a costly mistake to ignore leveraging it in day-to-day operations because of the benefits it provides.
+Although this concept may seem new for many entrepreneurs, it would be a costly mistake to ignore leveraging it in day-to-day operations because of its benefits.

 Several studies validate: